3v401/HPC_tools/Containerization/Apptainer/README.md

-In this example we are going to develop a jax container and set the configuration options compatible with our HPC system JURECA.
+In this example we are going to prepare a jax container that uses Python 3.12 and all our Stages/2025 packages instead of the prebuilt jax packages from NVIDIA NIM containers site (i.e., Python 3.10.12).
+We will set the configuration options compatible with our HPC system JURECA.

 # What is Containerization?